aidanastridge/wideloop/README.md

 ### What?

-A stage to collect books, tips, and tricks for time series analysis.
+A stage to collect books, articles , tips, and tricks for time series analysis.

 ### Why?